Memories of red sour tomatoes and tahini sauce

 Well... she tricked me.
 I couldn't resist eating this.
 But recalling this today I suspect that the real reason that I kinda liked that, was the fact that the bitter-sweetness of the tahini contradicted the strong acidity flavor of the tomatoes, and had created a completely different tomato experience.

-Today we know that people like me, who dislike raw tomatoes but love them when they’re fully cooked and blended with other flavors, do not necessary have a psychological issue.
+Today we know that people like me, who dislike raw tomatoes but love them when they’re fully cooked and blended with other flavors, do not necessarily have psychological issues.
 However, tahini for me, to this day - no matter how it is made or where - would always be the food that takes me back to my childhood and reminds me of home.